tascott/london-doodles-decap/content/home.md

         gene pool to create stronger lines.
       image: /images/millie.jpg
     - title: Our Goal
-      content: >
-        Our aim is to achieve the type of Australian Labradoodle with our own specific breeding, and offer loving family pets.
+      content: For over 12 years we have breeding our own lines of Australian type Labradoodles.
+With a focus on temperament we have been breeding to improve the health and genetics of our dogs
       image: /images/bonnie.jpg
 features:
   - title: Home Raised
-    description: Our puppies are raised in the centre of our busy family home, around our other dogs, our cat and my two young children.
-We ask for you to visit your puppy several times before they leave us to ensure a smooth transition.
+    description: >-
+      The first weeks of a puppy’s life are crucial for shaping their future temperament.
+Being surrounded by the everyday sights, sounds, and rhythms of family life helps them develop into confident, well-adjusted dogs, ready to settle seamlessly into their forever homes.

+      We never use kennels or outbuildings—our puppies are raised exactly where they belong: right alongside us, as part of the family along with our children, other dogs and cat.
     icon: home
   - title: DNA Tested
     description: All of our dogs are DNA tested for a comprehensive list of